 For some additional ways to naturally add nutrients to your diet, check out this blog post by Leigh Ann Dutton.

 I recently had an appointment with my own OBGYN, and she told me to get on prenatal immediately since we are trying to conceive.
 I have low stores of most vitamins and minerals anyway and all of my pregnancies have taken a huge toll on my body.

-Not having the right levels of vitamins and minerals during a pregnancy can really cause major issues
+Not having the right levels of vitamins and minerals during pregnancy can really cause major issues

-Not only could it lead to a harder pregnancy for mum, it can also cause birth defects on the extreme side and on the mild side, it can set your baby up for a lifetime of depleted levels themselves.
+Not only could it lead to a harder pregnancy for mum, but it can also cause birth defects on the extreme side and the mild side, it can set your baby up for a lifetime of depleted levels themselves.

 Prenatal vitamins typically contain more folic acid and iron than do standard adult multivitamins.
 Here’s why: